-Wondering where to go for a vacation?
-Throw away the guidebook and say goodbye to packed tourist spots with these unique, affordable, and cool vacation spots that are perfect for families, couples, and solo travelers alike!
+Wondering where to go for a unique vacation?
+Throw away the guidebook and say goodbye to packed tourist spots and hello to these 21 unique, affordable, and cool vacation spots that are perfect for families, couples, and solo travelers alike!

 Road Trip to Carhenge